yuvi-22/Implementing-A-CNN-form-scratch-and-using-it-on-MNIST-digit-dataset/README.md

 INPUT -> CONV -> ReLU -> POOL -> CONV -> Relu -> POOL -> FLATTEN -> FC -> DO -> FC -> OUTPUT (with softmax activation)

-FC = Fully Connected Layer,
+FC = Fully Connected Layer
 DO = Dropout Regularization

 Note : I have not provided dataset link because we are directly downloading it through kagglehub during runtime and preprocessing it  ( I prefer this method to manually downloading it locally )